EvoHull/Tapirs/README.md

 Tapirs is a reproducible modular workflow for the analysis of DNA metabarcoding data.

-Tapirs uses the Snakemake workflow manager and is compartmentalised into several modules, each performing a step of the workflow.
+Tapirs uses the [Snakemake workflow manager](https://snakemake.github.io/) and is compartmentalised into several modules, each performing a step of the workflow.
 Tapirs is designed to be experimental, allowing you to test the effect of different approaches to data analysis.

-Rules make use of Conda environments containing the appropriate packages needed to perform.
+Rules make use of [Conda](https://docs.conda.io/) environments containing all the required software packages.
 Using Conda ensures version control and prevents workflow failure through package incompatability.

 Tapirs was created by the EvoHull group, the University of Hull, UK